In this article:

 Once you are happy with your matter details, files, and scope management, the matter can now be assigned to your outside counsel.
 Do this by allocating them to the “Matter Manager” role by selecting “Intake Queue.”
 From intake, your outside counsel will assign a specific Matter Manager.

-1 - From within the matter, click on “Matter manager.”
+1 - From within the matter, click on “Matter Manager.”

 2 -You can now assign the matter to your Outside Counsel’s intake queue, which will prompt them to respond to your scope requirements.
-Choose the organisation name from the drop-down and click on “Select” next to “Intake queue.”
+Choose the organization name from the drop-down and click on “Select” next to “Intake queue.”

 Be aware that the matter will remain in your own organization's intake box until someone from the external law firm accepts the assignment.
 This is to ensure you do not lose oversight of the matter until someone else assumes responsibility for it.